-If you are having difficulty paying your bill and you are facing disconnection, contact your provider and ask how they can help.
+If you're having difficulty paying your bill and are facing disconnection, contact your provider and ask how they can help.
 All providers have a customer assistance program, and must offer you payment options if you need it.
-They can also help you access emergency assistance (Energy Accounts Payment Assistance (EAPA), Water Payment Assistance Scheme (PAS) vouchers).
+They can also help you access emergency assistance (Energy Accounts Payment Assistance (EAPA) or Water Payment Assistance Scheme (PAS) vouchers).
 If you act early, you can avoid disconnection.

 If you have been disconnected and can't work out an arrangement with your supplier to get reconnected, contact us for help.
 Our services are free, fair and independent.

-There are rules about when and how a provider can disconnect your supply.
+There are rules about when and how a provider can disconnect your electricity or gas supply.
 These are set out in the National Energy Retail Rules.

 Generally electricity or gas disconnection occurs at the meter box.
 In the case of electricity, if the meter is not accessible or the supply has been reconnected without the provider’s authority, the provider may arrange a pole top disconnection.

 If you have an overdue bill and need a payment plan, you need to contact your retailer.
-An energy provider cannot disconnect the supply for non-payment when a customer is on their hardship program or when a customer has advised them they are experiencing financial difficulty, unless in the previous 12 months, the provider has twice offered you a payment plan or assistance under their hardship program.
+An energy provider cannot disconnect your supply for non-payment if you are on their hardship program or if you have advised them you are experiencing financial difficulty, unless in the previous 12 months, the provider has twice offered you a payment plan or assistance under their hardship program.

 Your electricity or gas supply cannot be disconnected: